MaverickPM84/30daysofPython/README.md

-Just me trying to learn python one basic at a time
+Just me trying to learn python one basic concept at a time